hotdogee/django-blast/sphinx_doc/logging.md

     dash.error("Method not supported")

-Output has various destinations according to the severity of the log and the configuration settings, including files, the console, and email.
+Logging output has various destinations according to the severity of the log and the configuration settings, including files, the console, and email.

 A main attribute of a log entry is its severity level.
 This system supports five severity levels: